Bizcomm-convospan/Trendsetter/ARCHITECTURE.md

 7.  **Background Worker:**
     *   Updates the job status in Firestore to `processing`.
     *   Calls the `autonomousProspecting` Genkit flow.
-    *   The Genkit flow invokes its `crawlUrl` tool, which makes an HTTP request to the **Optimized Crawler Service**.
+    *   The Genkit flow invokes its integrated `crawlUrlTool`, which uses Playwright within the same function environment to crawl the URL and return clean text.
-    *   The crawler returns clean text, which the AI flow analyzes to extract prospect data.
+    *   The AI flow analyzes the text to extract prospect data.
     *   The worker saves the results to the `prospects` collection and updates the job document's status to `complete`.
 8.  **User (Browser):** The listener sees the `complete` status in the jobs table, and the new data appears on the `/dashboard/prospects` page.